10 Marketing Mistakes Therapists Make (and How to Fix Them)

 The truth is, your authenticity is your greatest marketing asset.
 People seeking therapy are looking for a real human they can connect with and trust.
 Letting your personality shine through in your digital marketing helps your ideal client find you.
 Don't be afraid to be yourself.

 Share your perspective on mental health topics.
 Use humor if that's natural for you.
 Write like you speak.
 Following marketing best practices doesn't mean erasing your personality.
 It means finding the best channels to express it.
-The clients who are right for you will be drawn to your genuine voice.
+The clients who are right for you will be drawn to your authentic voice.

 These fixes are designed to be straightforward and manageable, even with a busy schedule.
 By focusing on one area at a time, you can systematically improve your marketing and start attracting the clients you're meant to serve.
-Here are concrete steps you can take this week.
+Here are concrete steps you can take this week:

 Identify Your Ideal Client and Niche